 Benefits Of Turmeric And Ginger

-Turmeric and ginger are the main ingredients in this recipe – and for good reason.
+Turmeric and ginger are the main ingredients in this recipe—and for good reason.

 Turmeric

 Turmeric is most known for its anti-inflammatory and antioxidant benefits.
 And this is all thanks to its star compound: curcumin.
-This compound not only leads to health benefits for your skin, but can assist with visible signs of aging.
+This compound not only leads to health benefits for your body, but can assist with visible signs of aging.

 Ginger

 Ginger has been used in many cultures around the world for its medicinal properties.
 From relieving pain to soothing your digestive system, it does wonders when it comes to healing the body.
-And just like Turmeric, ginger has a compound called gingerol which reduces inflammation, pain for chronic conditions, and so much more.
+And just like turmeric, ginger has a compound called gingerol which reduces inflammation, pain for chronic conditions, and so much more.

 How To Make Jamu Juice